julyfun/ds-proj1/README.md

 ### Implementation without `parent` pointer yet still fast

 - No `parent` pointer are used in the iterator.
 The idea is to store pointers to both the current node and the root node.
 To find the successor of a node, first try if it has a right child:
   - If so, find the leftmost child of that node, which is the successor.
-The time complexity is $O(\log n)$ as the depth of the tree is in that magnitude.
+The time complexity is $O(\log n)$ as the depth of the tree is in that magnitude
   - If not, find the current node from the root, along the path, store the last "left-child" branch, where the parent is successor.
 For the same reason it is $O(\log n)$

 ### Tests for iterator